-The necessity to import customer accounts to PrestaShop occurs when you need to copy client details from one store to another or to upgrade shopping cart to the newer version etc. However, after having a look at exported file with all the customers details, you see that ‘Password’ column contains a set of some random numbers and letters instead of actual passwords your customers used to log into your shop.
+The necessity to migrate PrestaShop customers occurs when you need to copy client details from one store to another or to upgrade shopping cart to the newer version etc. However, after having a look at exported file with all the customers details, you see that ‘Password’ column contains a set of some random numbers and letters instead of actual passwords your customers used to log into your shop.
 Do not worry, there is nothing wrong with your shop and export was correct.
 You simply got your customers’ passwords hashed.

 What are Hashed Passwords?